How Much Does Wood Flooring Cost?

 These planks are actual solid oak hardwood through and through, vs. engineered hardwood, which features layers of hardwood and plywood.
 With solid hardwood, it can be sanded and refinished many times over the course of its lifespan, where you can only sand and refinish engineered hardwood once.
 This reduces overall replacement costs for the solid hardwood flooring.

-The Ridge Line hardwood is available in many color tones, from brown to white, and creates the appearance of a shabby chic farmhouse.
+The Hampton Suite hardwood is available in many color tones, from brown to light gray, and creates the appearance of a shabby chic farmhouse.
 It has beveled edges and a UV-cured finish and can be installed using a staple or cleat process.
 This product also comes with a 35-year residential use warranty, making it another option with an affordable lifetime cost.

 What is the cost of wood grain foam tiles?